Introduction to Linear Search in Data Structure

 Step 4: Finally, when the match happens, the algorithm returns the position of the element.

-Linear searches through a simple searching algorithm has vast applications.
-It is especially useful in situations that involve numerous elements.
-It is a very easy methodology for searching requisite elements and can be implemented easily using any programming language.
+Linear searches through a simple searching algorithm have vast applications.
+It is beneficial in situations that involve numerous elements.
+It is a straightforward methodology for searching requisite elements and can be implemented easily using any programming language.